-Watch the video to learn how it’s done and start aging your deer.
+Now it's time for you to learn how it's done and start aging your deer.

 As you can see, jawbone aging allows you to quickly separate deer into three categories: fawns, 1-1/2-year old deer and deer that are 2 1/2 years old or older.